rzajac/golden/README.md

-Golden is a small library to help with testing using golden files especially it provides an easy way to describe HTTP request / response as YAML files.
+Golden is a small library to help with testing using golden files.
+Its main purpose (but not only one)  is to provide an easy way to describe HTTP request / response as YAML files.

 [![Go Report Card](https://goreportcard.com/badge/github.com/rzajac/golden)](https://goreportcard.com/report/github.com/rzajac/golden)
 [![GoDoc](https://img.shields.io/badge/api-Godoc-blue.svg)](https://pkg.go.dev/github.com/rzajac/golden)